 The payroll cycle is monthly, and wages must be paid by the last working day of the month when the employee is a salaried employee.
 For employees who work on an hourly, daily, or weekly basis, payments must be made every 2 weeks.

 There are no provisions in the law.

 Overtime is work in excess of 40 hours a week and is paid at the rate of 125% of the regular pay.
 Alternatively, the employer can compensate the employee with time off instead of additional pay.

-An employee who has worked a full year is entitled to 4 weeks (28 days) of paid leave.
+An employee who has worked a full year is entitled to 4 calendar weeks of paid leave.
 If the employee has been employed for less than one year, leave is calculated on a prorated basis.

 An employee can claim sick leave for the entire time of their illness until their doctor confirms that the employee is able to return.
 For the first 14 days of sick leave, the employer is obligated to pay 80% of the employee’s salary.
 From the 15th day onward, Social Insurance compensates the employee for 70% of their average salary of the past 6 months.

 Women are entitled to 12 consecutive months of maternity leave.
 This includes a minimum of 35 days of leave before the child is born and 63 days after the birth of the child.
 Women who carry more than one child are entitled to 390 days of maternity leave.